transformgovsg/landing-zone/src/content/blog/20241017-transform-launches-sense-for-singapore-public-service.md

 ![Sense Product Team](https://rogueteacher.me/images/transformgovsg/senseteam-001.jpg)
 <figcaption><strong>Sense Product Team</strong> (left to right): UX designer Tan Lay Hui, UX designer Shaina Tan, Software Engineer Chadin Anuwattanaporn, Deputy Director Yeo Yong Kiat, Software Engineer Wilson Wan & Software Engineer Loh Wei Jun; Image: GovInsider</figcaption>

 ## Product management is not just finding a good use case and the successful delivery of a good working product.
-It calls for a product vision, team culture, business strategy, organisational change management and an intimate understanding of the business that you're building for.
+It's about understanding your market well enough, and tuning your product continuously to the market.

 When I first took on the product manager role in January this year, I had assumed that one of my key responsibilities was to just find a good use case. *Find a good product-market fit!* After all, that's what they teach you in all basic product management courses - start with a good problem statement that everyone's itching to solve, and the business will naturally come.